Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/5-amazing-chrome-accessibility-tools-you-didnt-know.md

 ## 1. Chrome Accessibility inspector

-The first and perhaps most obvious Tool is the accessibility inspector.
+The first and perhaps most apparent Tool is the accessibility inspector.

 This will show us mainly the ARIA properties of certain DOM elements.

-To access this menu, we need to open Chrome dev tools and right-click an element.
+We need to open Chrome dev tools and right-click an element to access this menu.
 It's under the inspect tab but can be hidden under the extra options.

 ![Chrome accessibility inspector](https://cdn.hashnode.com/res/hashnode/image/upload/v1601568403902/SX8OZfx9v.png)

-If you want to learn more about creating good ARIA labels, look at this [article on WAI-ARIA](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA).
+If you want to learn more about creating suitable ARIA labels, look at this [article on WAI-ARIA](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA).

 ## 2. Vision emulator

 Did you know we can emulate vision deficiencies like color blindness?

-You want to use this function to make sure people with vision deficiencies correctly see your webpage.
+You want to use this function to ensure that people with vision deficiencies see your web page correctly.
-It might be that people with vision disabilities can not distinguish between e.g. button colors on the user interface.
+It might be that people with visual disabilities can not distinguish between, e.g., button colors on the user interface.

 Open up Chrome dev tools.
 Then we click more tools and choose, Rendering.

 ![Chrome DevTools tools for rendering](https://cdn.hashnode.com/res/hashnode/image/upload/v1601534344496/i7zWA8mup.png)

-Scroll down to the bottom on the rendering tab and find "Emulate vision deficiencies".
+Scroll down to the bottom of the Rendering tab and find "Emulate vision deficiencies".

 ![Chrome emulate vision deficiencies](https://cdn.hashnode.com/res/hashnode/image/upload/v1601534431019/GWubCSDvw.png)